-In response to these challenges, and with a a lot of trial and error, I use a couple of techniques to help me stay the course and keep writing.
+In response to these challenges, and with a lot of trial and error, I use a couple of techniques to help me stay the course and keep writing.

 Stack the deck.

-A good friend of mine, who also happens to be seasoned reporter for a national newspaper, gave me this simple technique of mentally stacking the deck into my personal success plan.
+A good friend of mine, who also happens to be a seasoned reporter for a national newspaper, gave me this simple technique of mentally stacking the deck into my personal success plan.

 How I stack my deck: I make sure my kids have a place to go and something to do.
-I go to my favorite coffee shop and sit down with my computer or journal and my favorite coffee drink or a tea.
+I go to my favorite coffee shop and sit down with my computer or journal and my favorite coffee drink or tea.
 I say my meditations in the morning and work out to get the oxygen flowing.
 I wear an outfit I feel good in.
 I turn off my cell phone and set a limit as to how many emails I can check before I dive in.

 Build a personal firewall.